HerreroRocher/infoboard/README.md

 2. **Read the README:**
    - Please read the README file in the `builds` repo for detailed steps on how to run any of the projects.

+*Alternatively, you can head directly to the [infoboard public website](https://herrerorocher.github.io/infoboard/).*

 *If you encounter any problems or have any questions, please feel free to contact me.*